theQRL/theqrl.org/content/blog/2024/the-12-days-of-zond-festivities/index.md

 {{< image "./images/day1.png" >}}

 Welcome to the first day of the **12 Days of Zond**!
-We’re kicking off the celebration with an activity that’s as fun as it is brainy: the **Post-Quantum Crossword Puzzle Competition**. 🥨🔐
+We're kicking off the celebration with an activity that's as fun as it is brainy: the **Post-Quantum Crossword Puzzle Competition**. 🥨🔐

 ### What Is It?